 READ MORE: Afternoon Tea at The Langham

 One of the most iconic street art murals in London is here on Princelet Street: Stik’s mural.
-The artist who was once homeless, started painting simple but creating stick like figures and has since made a world-wide name for himself.
-Princelet Street features a couple holding hands.
+The artist who was once homeless, started painting stick like figures and has since made a world-wide name for himself.
+In fact I’ve seen a few of his pieces of art all around the world, but the piece of street art on Princelet Street features a couple holding hands.

 Photo credit: London is Calling